seanox/devwex/manuals/configuration.md

     <td>ADDRESS</td>
     <td>AUTO|IP|NAME</td>
     <td>
-      Local address or name of the server in the network.<br>
+      Local address or name of the server in the network. <code>AUTO</code>
-      `AUTO` corresponds to 0.0.0.0 and uses all IP addresses available in the system.
+      corresponds to <code>0.0.0.0</code> and uses all IP addresses available in the system.
     </td>
   </tr>
   <tr>